alexanderghose/mongoose-continue/project-1/project-1-requirements.md

 **You will be working individually for this project**.

 As a reminder, GA has a zero plagiarism policy - your project's code **must be substantially yours**. **Do not copy code from similar projects or other sources**.
+You must create it using our "guide to building a browser game" guidelines.
+Just to reiterate:

+# You cannot follow a tutorial for this project for it to be counted.

-However, using  lines of code from  StackOverflow to accomplish general techniques/algorithms is okay - an example would be using StackOverflow as a source for code that replaces a character at a certain position in a string.
+However, using 1 or 2 lines of code from  StackOverflow to accomplish general techniques/algorithms is okay - an example would be using StackOverflow as a source for code that replaces a character at a certain position in a string.

 Lastly, in addition to presenting your projects next Friday, you will be required to complete a Project 1 Assessment (more in a bit).